KGrewal1/candle-optimisers/paper/paper.md

 # Summary

 `candle-optimisers` is a crate for optimisers written in Rust for use with candle (@candle) a lightweight machine learning framework.
-The library offers a set of optimisers for training neural networks.
+The crate offers a set of optimisers for training neural networks.
 This allows network training to be done with far lower overhead than using a full python framework such as PyTorch or Tensorflow.

 # Statement of need